tuberry/user-theme-x/README.md

 ## Features
 ### User stylesheet
 Load user stylesheet form `~/.config/gnome-shell/gnome-shell.css`, which should be created by yourself.

-Here are two examples in the GIF:
+Here are 3 examples:
 #### panel font size
 I prefer bigger font in applications but that's a little larger for panel.
 ```css